 Most of us have a finite amount of money at our disposal.
 Also?
 Life is chaos!
 We all live unpredictable lives, and circumstances often shift overnight.
 This is what makes planning for the future so darned stressful: Where, how, and in what order are we supposed to divide up the resources we have to cover everything we want to achieve?
 And even if we’re able to figure that part out, what happens when things inevitably change?

-This is why your plan is one of the three key components of financial wellness.
-It’s your master strategy, on both micro and macro levels, where those best practices you build with your foundation meet real life — your life.
+This is why your financial plan is one of the three key components of financial wellness.
+It’s your master strategy and next steps, on both micro and macro levels, where those best practices you build with your foundation meet real life — your life.
 Your plan identifies your expenses and what’s important to you, so you can map out your money’s future.